 Illinois Early intervention (EI) is a state-funded program that helps children up to 3 years old with an identified delay in development catch up to their peers.
-All of Feed to Succeed’s Registered Dietitians are credentialed to work with EI patients to make it possible to change their developmental path and improve outcomes in all areas of their lives.
+Feed to Succeed has many Registered Dietitians that are credentialed to work with EI patients to make it possible to change their developmental path and improve outcomes in all areas of their lives.

 I admit that I was confused as to why a non-oral eater should see a dietitian, but Christine has been such a help from day one: she was instrumental in helping me move my daughter over from an elemental formula to a blended real food diet when I struggled to convince doctors myself.
 Christine coordinated with our doctors and the food supply company and we were able to trial a blended food which dramatically improved her retching and vomiting within a week.
 I wish I would have brought her in sooner!

 Working with Christine has also improved my daughter’s oral relationship with food.
 She’s suggested many things that I wouldn’t have thought to try, like adding fruit we pick in our garden to water which helps her try new flavors.